 - Paycheck stubs from before and after the COVID-19 outbreak

-- Bank statements showing financial situation before and after the outbreak
+- Bank statements showing their financial situation before and after the outbreak

 Local jurisdictions have the power to create their own criteria for following Newsom's executive order, meaning your requirements may be different.
-Please check with your own municipality for the deadline to notify a landlord.
+Please check with your own municipality for the deadline to notify a landlord -- Ed.

-The county of San Diego took up Newsom's order and on March 24 approved a moratorium on evictions for residents and small businesses in unincorporated parts of the county.
-The measure will give the county's chief administrative officer the authority to work with financial institutions to halt foreclosures and foreclosure-related evictions, and will allow the county Housing Authority to extend the deadline for recipients, including those who receive Section 8 support.
+The county of San Diego approved a moratorium on evictions for residents and small businesses in unincorporated parts of the county.
+The measure gave the county's chief administrative officer the authority to work with financial institutions to halt foreclosures and foreclosure-related evictions, and allowed the county Housing Authority to extend the deadline for recipients, including those who receive Section 8 support.

 The cities of Chula Vista and San Marcos followed suit.
 Here is a sample letter from the city of Chula Vista on how to notify your landlord if you're unable to pay rent.